 While one could attribute these to character development, Cave Girl’s learning is never overtly communicated.
 Furthermore, neither the setting nor her relationships progress.
 It’s the same set of eternal problems, refreshing every issue.
 Like Dawn World, stuck in prehistoric limbo, Cave Girl is stagnant, gifted new abilities in order to up the ante, but not to progress her character.

-The book adheres to a three-by-three layout in its busiest sections, though pages are rarely a full nine frames, with landscape vistas leading a page or characters bleeding over boarders commonplace.
+The book adheres to a three-by-three layout in its busiest sections, though pages are rarely a full nine frames, with landscape vistas leading a page or characters bleeding over boarders being commonplace.
 Great as it is to see the action take up more real-estate, Cave Girl packs an astounding amount of action into as a few frames as possible.
 Stories typically wrap up in six pages or so, and Powell and Fox were highly adept at squeezing as much onto the page as possible without having it look crowded.
 Lines of action flow gracefully between panels, which is an especially impressive achievement considering Cave Girl’s acrobatics, and the subsequent myriad of angles Powell captures them with.

 Cave Girl just as often finds herself at the right end of a spear as she does the wrong one, though never is she displayed as weak; Bound and squirming, sure, but never a willing or docile victim.
 Even in chains, Cave Girl is never helpless.
 I don’t want to label this empowerment so much as I do kink, but Powell occasionally gets to show off the strong muscle hiding under Cave Girl’s deceptively feminine build.